Use of Social Security Number

 Modern Language Reading Examination

-The Modern Language Reading Examination is included in Modern Language courses listings as Modern Language (ML) 901.
-Graduate students whose programs require that they pass the examination must obtain permission from the Department of Modern Languages and Literatures and pay a $10 examination fee when they register for the examination.
-The fee must be paid each quarter the examination is attempted.
+Graduate students whose programs require that they pass the examination must obtain permission from the Department of Modern Languages and Literatures and pay an examination fee when they register for the examination.
+The fee must be paid each semester the examination is attempted.
 No other registration fees are required when the student registers only for the Modern Language Reading Examination, and students are not entitled to the same privileges and services as students enrolled in regular classes.
 Modern Language Reading Examination results are posted on students’ academic record and appear on official transcripts.
-This exam is not given during summer quarter.
+This exam is not given during the summer term.

 Graduate students may be eligible for study abroad under The California State University International Programs.
 Information about cooperating universities abroad, eligibility requirements, and application procedures appears under International Programs in the opening chapter of this catalog.

 There are over 300 scholarships available to students who are currently attending Cal State L.A.
 Available scholarships have a wide variety of criteria, and many are for undergraduate, graduate and certificate students enrolled with the University.
 Scholarships are based on such criteria as academic major, academic achievement, campus and/or community participation, financial need, or a variety of other purposes.
 Some scholarships will provide funding for student fees; others will support the cost of books, transportation and living expenses.
-Students who wish to be considered for all institutional scholarships for which they are qualified should file one (1) General Scholarship Application and have one (1) letter of recommendation.
-The application and letter should be submitted to the Center for Student Financial Aid, Student Affairs, and room # 124.
-The submission deadline for new students is in March.
-The deadline for continuing students is in April.
+Students who wish to be considered for all institutional scholarships for which they are qualified should consult the information at http://www.calstatela.edu/financialaid/scholarships.

 Cal State L.A. provides the latest information technology resources to students, faculty and staff.
 Students have access to 217 electronic classrooms with networked computers, five student Open Access Labs, three training labs and many other “smart” rooms.
 Students also have access to a variety of state-of-the-art, campus-provided computers with more than 200 software packages, applications and plug-ins, including the latest web browsers.
 The campus wide wireless network (802.11a/b/g/n) provides anytime network access to University and Internet resources for laptops, iPads, smart phones and other electronic devices.
 Access is available inside all classroom buildings and from all outside areas where seating is available.